 We want to live in a world where designers can search for (and filter results) components based on parameters like; ‘Vs MAX’ or ‘Control Interface’.

-Right click a component on schematic sheet, and choose ‘find similar component in vault’ and get a sensible list of alternatives.
+Right click a component on schematic sheet, and choose ‘find similar component in ’ and get a sensible list of alternatives.

 To make this eventually happen one day, we decided to capture more and more component parametric data.

 I humbly admit, we’ve still quite a way to go ;) both in terms of making the parameters search friendly and making the tools for search itself.
 But the motives are pretty awesome.